 “Psychology is not just the study of pathology, weakness and damage, it’s also the study of strength and virtue.
 Treatment is not just fixing what is broken; it is nurturing what is best.
 Psychology is not just a branch of medicine concerned with illness or health; it is much larger.

 It is about work, education, insight, love, growth and play.
 And in this quest for what is best, positive psychology does not rely on wishful thinking, faith, self-deception, fads or hand-waving; it tries to adapt what is best in the scientific method to the unique problems that human behavior presents to those who wish to understand it in all its complexity.”

-In fact, some of the major steps towards prevention were focused on building competency not on correcting weaknesses.
-And research shows that certain human strengths can act as buffers (see psycap) against psychological illness:
+In fact, some of the major steps towards prevention were focused on building competency, not on correcting weaknesses.
+Certain human strengths can act as buffers (see psycap) against psychological illness, including:

-Positive psychology was born out of the need to redirect psychology back to its two neglected missions: to make normal people stronger and more productive and develop and nurture high talent.
+Positive psychology arose from the need to redirect psychology back to its two neglected missions: to make normal people stronger and more productive, and to develop and nurture high talent.

-Next will look at the major contributions of positive psychology aimed at providing a general and brief overview of the field at the early stages of its development, when this paper was published.
+The major contributions of positive psychology have three main themes.
+Here we will provide a brief overview of the field at the early stages of its development.